MinnPost/minnpost-fec-data-analysis/FEC.md

 Some helpful documentation on FEC data.
+Also see: https://github.com/bycoffe/fec-guide

 ## Explanation of FEC Data